Feedback from pianists

 Comments by pianists using reduced size keyboards come from various sources including published papers and a growing body of consistent, anecdotal evidence over the last two decades.

 Pianists with smaller hands – particularly those with maximum hand spans from thumb to 5th finger of less than 8.5 inches – overwhelmingly report how much easier it is to play on a narrower keyboard.
 These pianists also report that learning times are reduced, and access to repertoire is greatly increased.

 Importantly, these pianists report that they have a much greater ability to focus on the music itself, rather than on overcoming technical obstacles.

 Almost without exception, they adapt very quickly to the smaller keyboard – generally within a few hours.
-Those moving to the DS6.0® (6 inch octave) keyboard normally adapt almost instantaneously.
 Once adapted, for pieces they can play on the conventional keyboard, the pianist is able to swap back and forth between different sized keyboards as needed.
-This is rather like learning to drive on the ‘wrong’ side of the road when changing countries.
-Once drivers have been through the initial adaptation process they retain the ability to drive on the other side in years to come.

 See also: You can adapt quickly!